gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

 Here is a snapshot of the approach with the best results so far:

-* An instance of Grav running on a Web server, with the Admin Panel plugin installed and using the [Learn2](http://getgrav.org/downloads/themes) theme.
+* An instance of Grav running on a Web server using the [Learn2](http://getgrav.org/downloads/themes) theme.
 The Learn2 theme has also been configured with the required GitHub repository URL information (see below), although any Grav theme could also be customized to support this ability.
-With the Admin Panel installed, any required updates for Grav can be done easily on the site itself.
+The Admin Planel plugin has also been installed, providing the ability to easily perform any needed Grav system updates.

   ![Grav Admin Panel Dashboard](dashboard.png)
   _Figure 1.
 Grav Admin Panel Dashboard._

 * A GitHub repository containing _only_ the "Pages" folder of the Grav instance.
 This results in having only content files (using Markdown) being presented in the repository, bringing a high-level of visibility to the content files of your site.
-You can view the GitHub repository of my "Pages" site folder at [https://github.com/hibbitts-design/course-companion-starter-kit](https://github.com/hibbitts-design/course-companion-starter-kit)
+You can view the GitHub repository of my example "Pages" site folder at [https://github.com/hibbitts-design/course-companion-starter-kit](https://github.com/hibbitts-design/course-companion-starter-kit)

   ![Example GitHub repository](course-companion-starter-kit-github.png)
   _Figure 2.
 Example GitHub repository, containing only the "Pages" folder._